Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

-Hire an executive assistant who protects attention, context, and follow-through.
+Hire an executive assistant who protects attention, preserves context, and closes important loops.

 Find an executive partner screened for discretion, calendar logic, written judgment, stakeholder communication, and the working rhythm your leadership role needs.

-Defend high-value timeCreate a reliable leadership cadenceImprove follow-through across stakeholders
+Protect valuable timeCreate a reliable leadership cadenceImprove execution across stakeholders

 Calendar architecture Inbox ownership Meeting preparation